 Chemical Class: Fluoroquinolone

-Uses For Cipro IV
+Uses for Cipro IV

 Ciprofloxacin injection is used to treat bacterial infections in many different parts of the body.
 It is also used to treat anthrax infection after inhalational exposure.
 This medicine is also used to treat and prevent plague (including pneumonic and septicemic plague).

 Ciprofloxacin belongs to the class of drugs known as quinolone antibiotics.
 It works by killing bacteria or preventing their growth.
 However, this medicine will not work for colds, flu, or other virus infections.